-We understand why both IntelligentCross and FINRA are interested in this proposal, as both have something to gain.
+We understand why both IntelligentCross and FINRA may be interested in this proposal, as both have something to gain.
 IntelligentCross would suddenly have the privilege of having market participants being effectively compelled to connect and attempt to trade on it.
-And it would be able to enjoy these benefits without the significant restrictions that apply to all other venues that enjoy protected quotations, including being subject to having its rules suspended and disapproved through a formalized process.
+And it would be able to enjoy these benefits without the significant restrictions that apply to all other venues that enjoy protected quotations, including being subject to having its rules suspended and disapproved through a statutorily-mandated, formalized, and tested process.

 But FINRA also has something to gain.
-It would gain the ability to essentially grab market oversight powers from the SEC, as it would now be the primary regulator for a venue with a protected quotation (which it isn't today).
-And it would gain reporting revenues.
+It would gain the ability to essentially grab market oversight powers from the SEC, as it would now be the primary regulator for a